 Marietta man sentenced to life for pair of armed robberies

 Apr.
-28—A Marietta man has been sentenced to life without the possibility of parole for a pair of armed robberies committed in January 2019.
+29—A Marietta man has been sentenced to life without the possibility of parole for a pair of armed robberies committed in January 2019.

 On Jan.
 6, 2019, Hernandez, with the help of a still-unknown accomplice, attempted to rob at gunpoint the Servi Giros check cashing business on Windy Hill Road.
 The pair successfully robbed Los Vasqueros Western Wear on South Cobb Drive three days later, making off with $4,000 and three cell phones and fleeing in a 1992 blue Buick Riviera.